 Modification to Events of Default and Termination Events.
 For the avoidance of doubt and notwithstanding any other provision of this Agreement, the provisions of Section 5(a) of the Agreement shall not apply to Party B with the exception of Section 5(a)(iii) (Credit Support Default).
 Until a Credit Support Default has occurred, unless FSA otherwise agrees in writing, (X) Section 2(a)(iii)(1) shall have no application with respect to the obligations of Party A and (Y) Party A will not make a transfer pursuant to Section 7(b) without the prior written consent of FSA.

 (i) Subrogation.
 Subject to and conditioned upon payment of any amount owed under this Agreement by or on behalf of FSA, Party A shall assign to FSA all rights to the payment of amounts to the extent of all payments made by FSA and FSA may exercise any right, power or the like of Party A with respect thereto.
-Party A and Party B agree that without the need for any further action on the part of FSA, FSA shall be fully subrogated to all of the rights to payment of Party A or in relation thereto to the extent that payments are made under the PolicyPolicies by or on behalf of FSA.
+Party A and Party B agree that without the need for any further action on the part of FSA, FSA shall be fully subrogated to all of the rights to payment of Party A or in relation thereto to the extent that payments are made under the Policies by or on behalf of FSA.

 So long as no Credit Support Default has occurred and is continuing, Party A shall cooperate in all respects with all reasonable requests by FSA for action to preserve or enforce FSA’s rights or interest under these presents.